SpikeInterface/spikeinterface/doc/modules/motion_correction.rst

 Because motion registration is a hard topic, with numerous hypothesis and/or implementations details that might have a large impact on the spike sorting performances (see [Garcia2023]_), in spikeinterface, we developed a full motion estimation and interpolation framework to make accessible all theses methods in one place.
-This modular approach has offers a major benefit : *
+This modular approach has offers a major benefit :
-*the drift correction can be applied on a recording as a preprocessing step, and then used for any sorter!** In short, the motion correction is decoupled from the sorter itself.
+**the drift correction can be applied on a recording as a preprocessing step, and then used for any sorter!** In short, the motion correction is decoupled from the sorter itself.

-This give the user an incredible flexibility to check/test and correct the drift before the sorting process.
+This gives the user an incredible flexibility to check/test and correct the drifts before the sorting process.

 Here the overview of the motion/drift correction as a preprocessing